How to Sell an Omega Watch in 2025

 It’s worth mentioning that the movement number and the serial number are sometimes the same.
 Another important point to be aware of is that Omega uses a different serial number system for the Speedmaster, so if you’re trying to calculate when your Speedmaster was made, make sure you’re looking at the correct serial number chart.

-Although you should never publically show your watch’s serial number (always blur it out in pictures), potential buyers may eventually want to know what it is to affirm that the Omega watch you’re selling is authentic.
+Although it’s not a bad idea to blur your watch’s serial number in pictures, potential buyers may eventually want to know what it is to affirm that the Omega watch you’re selling is authentic.

 Having the box and papers of any watch you’re selling will always increase the value of your set.
 In some cases, a complete set can sell for 10 to 20% more than naked watches.
 Therefore, if you have any of the original paperwork (warranty cards, receipts, service records, and instruction booklets), packaging (boxes, cushions, and bags), and accessories (additional straps or tools) of the Omega watch you want to sell somewhere in your possession, then take the time to find them all.